jinaga/jinaga_com/src/content/documents/02-steps/04-client-side-steps/02-load-with-webpack-js.md

 The page needs to know the name of the bundle that was just produced.
 We can inject that name in the form of a `<script>` tag using the `HtmlWebpack` plugin.
-If you have followed the RequireJS step, then remove the line `<script data-main="scripts/app.js" src="scripts/require.js"></script>` from your `src/server/index.html`.
-We'll have the plugin inject a script tag for us.

 First, install the plugin: